particle-iot/docs/src/content/getting-started/console/console.md

 In the growth plan, once you reach the 100% limit an additional block will be added to your plan.
 Starting at the next billing month your plan will include these additional block(s) and you will be billed accordingly.
 There is no additional charge at the time of the overage; it occurs only on the next billing cycle.

-### Upgrading to the growth tier
+### Upgrading to the growth plan

 Following the [link from the emails](https://www.particle.io/upgradetogrowth/) or **Billing & Usage** page leads to a contact form to initiate the upgrade process.
-A representative will contact you by telephone to complete the upgrade process to growth tier.
+A representative will contact you by telephone to complete the upgrade process to growth plan.

-When you upgrade to the growth tier, you will get an organization, which is the collection of products and accounts in your plan.
-The usage limits in the growth tier apply monthly across all products of the same type in your organization.
+When you upgrade to the growth plan, you will get an organization, which is the collection of products and accounts in your plan.
+The usage limits in the growth plan apply monthly across all products of the same type in your organization.
 Some limits vary between cellular, Wi-Fi, and tracker products.

 Additionally, all organization members still have a private sandbox in their account and can still have their own 100 free devices that do not count against your growth plan limits.